Observance of Christmas by country: Germany

 In Germany, Christmas traditions vary by region.
-Until the Reformation, Saint Nicholas Day was celebrated on December 6, and Saint Nicholas was the main provider of Christmas presents.
+Until the Reformation, Saint Nicholas Day was celebrated on 6 December, and Saint Nicholas was the main provider of Christmas presents.
 Nicholas still puts goodies in children's shoes on that day.
-Sometimes St. Nicholas visits children in kindergarten, schools or at public events.
+Sometimes Saint Nicholas visits children in kindergarten, schools or at public events.
 They have to recite a short poem or sing a song in order to get sweets or a small gift.
 "Knecht Ruprecht" ('the servant Ruprecht') – dressed in dark clothes with devil-like traits (usually noted as a long, bright red tongue and with a stick or a small whip in the hand) – sometimes accompanies St. Nicholas.
 His duty is to punish those children who have not behaved during the year.
-Usually he merely stands near St. Nicholas as a warning to be good and polite.
+Usually he merely stands near Saint Nicholas as a warning to be good and polite.
 Nikolaus as well for some Glühwein for adults; there are also traditions connected with local firefighters, riders' associations and church congregations.

 The Sorbs, a minority in Saxony and parts of Brandenburg with a language similar to Polish, have some specific traditions; e.g. in Jänschwalde, the Bescherkind or Janšojski bog ('gift child'), a girl dressed in local costume and veil, visits the neighbors and goes around with two companions the Wednesday before Christmas.
 Similar to Saint Nicholas, smaller presents like sweets are given and blessings provided; however, she remains silent.
 Another tradition in Saxony is related to the wooden toymaking in the Ore Mountains, especially Seiffen, which produces Christmas decorations such as the Christmas pyramid as well as toys year-round.
 Christmas letters may be addressed e.g. to Engelskirchen ('Angel's church') or Himmelpforten ('Heaven's gate') or other municipalities with similar names.
 After privatization, Deutsche Post kept the tradition of dedicated Christmas offices, one in each state, answering letters and requests from children.

 Currently the actual Christmas gift-giving (Bescherung) usually takes place on Christmas Eve.
 This tradition was introduced by Reformer Martin Luther, as he was of the opinion that one should put the emphasis on Christ's birth and not on a saint's day and do away with the connotation that gifts have to be earned by good behavior.
 The gifts should be seen as a symbol for the gift of God's grace in Christ.
 This tradition quickly became common in predominantly Catholic regions as well.